AleksandarHaralanov/ChatGuard/README.md

 **ChatGuard** is a Minecraft plugin designed for servers running version b1.7.3.

 - Cancels messages containing blocked terms or matching RegEx patterns.
+- Censors signs containing blocked terms or matching RegEx patterns.
 - Prevents players from joining with usernames containing blocked terms or matching RegEx patterns.
 - Logs offenders (via Discord webhook, server console, or local file).
-- Prevents chat message and command spam.
+- Implements chat and command rate limiter to decrease spam.
-- Prompts captcha verification on suspected bot-like behavior.
+- Triggers captcha verification on repeated message spam.
-- Issues temporary mutes (requires [Essentials v2.5.8](#requirements) as of ChatGuard `v4.1.1`).
+- Issues temporary mutes (requires [Essentials v2.5.8](#Requirements & Optional) as of ChatGuard `v5.0.0`).
 - Enforces escalating penalties via a six-strike tier system.
-- Plays local sound cues for offending players upon detection.
+- Plays local audio cues for offending players upon detection.

 The plugin is entirely configurable.

 ---
-## Contributing Code & Reporting Issues
+## Contributions, Suggestions, and Issues
 Consider helping ChatGuard become even more versatile and robust.

-Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/ChatGuard/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.
+It is **highly recommended** to visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/ChatGuard/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.

-For any issues with the plugin, or suggestions, please report them [here](https://github.com/AleksandarHaralanov/ChatGuard/issues).
+For any issues with the plugin, or suggestions, please submit them [here](https://github.com/AleksandarHaralanov/ChatGuard/issues).

 ---
 ## Download